follow

 Butcher Branch Trail

-Short but so sweet, Butcher Branch Trail passes through a tranquil pine forest and contains a short but steep spur to a beautiful waterfall and active climbing area.
+Short but oh so sweet, Butcher Branch Trail passes through a tranquil pine forest.
+Shortly after entering the trail, there is a directional sign for a climber’s spur.
+This short but very steep spur leads to a beautiful waterfall and an active climbing area.

 Park Loop Trail

 The main reason we love Park Loop Trail is its proximity to Lafayette Flats Boutique Vacation Rentals.
 The trailhead is within Fayetteville Town Park which is only a 10-minute walk away.
 But the short 1.1 mile loop trail has other big perks.
 First, when it rains, this trail is FULL of a huge variety of mushrooms.
-Second, Park Loop Trail connects to the Fayetteville Trail which affords you access to almost the entire trail system in the northern section of the New River Gorge.
+Second, Park Loop Trail connects to the Fayetteville Trail which affords you access to almost the entire trail system in the northern section of the park. ***2025 UPDATE: A bike skills course is being constructed in the center of this loop trail.
+Construction does not interfere with hiking the trail, but it can be noisy.***

 An old railroad line in the foreground leads to a wooden staircase that wraps around an enormous bolder in the middle of the Rend Trail.